Peter Hall (urbanist): Honours and awards

 Hall was knighted in 1998 for services to the Town and Country Planning Association.
 He was awarded the Vautrin Lud International Geography Prize in 2001; the Royal Town Planning Institute Gold Medal and the Founder's Medal of the Royal Geographical Society for distinction in research in 2003; and the Balzan Prize for the Social and Cultural History of Cities since the Beginning of the 16th Century in 2005.
 He won the last award "for his unique contribution to the history of ideas about urban planning, his acute analysis of the physical, social and economic problems of modern cities and his powerful historical investigations into the cultural creativity of city life."
 He also won the Regional Studies Prize for Overall Contribution to the Field of Regional Studies in 2008.

 Hall also received an Honorary Doctorate from Heriot-Watt University in 2002.

 On 30 April 2015, Transport for London dedicated a train in recognition of his contribution to London's transport infrastructure.
-The train, Number 378 204, is a five-carriage London Overground train.
+The train, Number 378 204, is a five-carriage London Overground Class 378 train.